-Below you will find questions you might have about sexual assault, reporting procedures, and the Committee on Standards (COS) Hearing process.
-If you have further questions, you should contact the Sexual Assault Awareness Program (SAAP) coordinators.
+Below you will find questions you might have about sexual assault, reporting procedures, and the College's disciplinary process.
+If you have further questions, you should contact the Sexual Assault Awareness Program (SAAP).

 It is important to listen non-judgmentally and believe your friend or partner.
-You can point your friend or partner to valuable resources, such as the SAAP coordinator.
+You can point your friend or partner to valuable resources, such as SAAP.
 Navigate to the Get Help For My Friend and Get Help For My Partner section of this website for useful tips to help your friend.

 It is important to direct your friend to campus resources, such as a Counselor at Dick's House or their Undergraduate Dean.
-Your friend will want to become familiar with Judicial Affairs' Committee on Standards (COS) process and understand Dartmouth College's Policy on Sexual Misconduct.
+Your friend will want to become familiar with the College's Judicial process and understand Dartmouth College's Policy on Sexual Misconduct.
 Your friend can also educate him/herself about sexual assault by searching information on this and other websites.
 Navigate the Get Help For My Friend to understand ways in which you can help your friend.

-You can find information on the Committee on Standard (COS) hearing process from the Undergraduate Judicial Affairs Office.
-You should also reach out to your Undergraduate Dean for additional resources and help navigating the COS process AND a Counselor at Dick's House for emotional support.
+You can find information about the College's disciplinary process here Undergraduate Judicial Affairs Office.
+You should also reach out to your Undergraduate Dean for additional resources AND a Counselor at Dick's House for emotional support.